What are the submission deadlines?

 Offers of acceptance will be delivered by the end of July 2014.

-No, the minimum GPA to qualify for the Kaplan Leadership Program is 3.3 on a 4.0 scale.
+The minimum GPA to qualify for the Kaplan Leadership Program is 3.5 on a 4.0 scale.
+If you choose to apply, you will have an opportunity to explain why you have a lower GPA.

 What if I have a GED instead of a high school diploma?
 Can I still apply?
 Back to top